Mohamed-Talaat333/gulp-boilerplate/README.md

 - compiling **SASS**.
 - auto-prefixing for a predefined browser list.
 - source maps only on **dev_env**.
-- minify and optimize css files.
+- remove source maps, minify and optimize css files.
+- purge-css => remove unused styles from any internal or external style files.
+- generate both beautified and minified versions of css on production,

 ## javascript features